A Quiet Place (2018) - Review

 Pros

-• Movie length and pacing is really good and makes the experience pass quickly
+Movie length and pacing are really good and make the experience pass quickly

 Cons